 Old Western Culture: Early Moderns, is a full-year literature and history curriculum for high school students (and above).
 Learn about the greatest and most influential works from the early modern period, reading Donne, Milton, Locke, Pope, Burke, Austen, Dickens, Dostoyevsky, and more!
 In this “flipped-classroom” approach, students learn from the award-winning Old Western Culture video course, and then meet for live discussion each week with the author of the course, Wesley Callihan.
 As an integrated humanities curriculum, Early Moderns explores history, theology, philosophy, poetry, and art from the perspective of the greatest works of influential literature of the Western world.

 SPECIAL NOTE: Early Moderns is partially released.
 Read the full note in the description below!

 RISE OF ENGLAND introduces students to some of the greatest poetry composed in the English language.
 Dr. Peter Leithart guides students through the three major play types by looking at the tragedy of King Lear, the history of Richard III, and the comedy of The Merchant of Venice, as well as six of Shakespeare’s sonnets.
 Wesley Callihan then guides students through the great epic poem: John Milton’s Paradise Lost, as well as the poetry of George Herbert, John Donne, and Marvell.

 Learn about the influence this poetry had on England in its day, and the lasting legacy of these works in culture to this day.

 Pre-order item.
-Digital available now, DVDs coming Spring 2018.Select options
+Digital available now, DVDs coming Summer 2018.Select options